mobialia/jmini3d/readme.md

 cd demo-gwt
 ../gradlew compileGwt
 ```

-Then you can start a local Jetty webserver:
+You can start a local webserver:
 ```
 cd demo-gwt
 ../gradlew appRun